-Our customers are pushing the envelope in how they create and utilize real-time data streams.
-Each application developer comes to PubNub with a set of demanding expectations for a data stream network that are driven by a satisfying user experience for their customers.
-At PubNub, we deliver millions of real-time data streams to an enormous global audience in a quarter second or less, all day, every day.
+Our customers are pushing the envelope in how they create and utilize real-time technology Each application developer comes to PubNub with a set of demanding expectations that are driven by a satisfying user experience for their customers.
+At PubNub, we deliver hundreds of millions of real-time data streams to an enormous global audience in a tenth of a second or less, all day, every day.

-The concept of a real-time data stream has changed through the course of history.
-Today, not everyone is familiar with exactly what a real time data stream is but we definitely know real-time when we see it.
-Few of us realize how often real-time data streams are used to satisfy our never ending thirst for knowing what is happening “right now” and even fewer are familiar with what is required to deliver real-time data streams across the Internet at scale.
+The concept of real-time communication has changed through the course of history.
+Today, not everyone is familiar with exactly what a real-time data stream is but we definitely know real-time when we see it.
+Few of us realize how often real-time data streams are used to satisfy our never-ending thirst for knowing what is happening “right now” and even fewer are familiar with what is required to deliver real-time experiences across the Internet at scale.

 Not all applications require real-time data.
 They really only require that the data delivered be relevant to the intended task.
-The challenge in today’s world is that rate at which data becomes irrelevant has accelerated beyond what traditional network delivery solutions can handle.
+The challenge in today’s world is that rate at which data becomes irrelevant has accelerated beyond what traditional real-time communication delivery solutions can handle.